The Logic Primer™

 The Mr. Spock character and Star Trek® are registered trademarks owned by CBS and Paramount Pictures Corporation.

-Several terrific troubleshooting methodologies are listed below.
-It is by no means an exhaustive list, although you may become somewhat exhausted learning how to apply the methods demonstrated.
-But like exercising your muscles, your mind also requires exercise and it can take time to apply these different ways of thinking.
-But if you're interested, it doesn't take long to see an improvement -- days or even hours can make a noticeable difference in how you think about things.
+Though not an exhaustive list, you might become somewhat exhausted learning how to apply some or all of the methods.
+Like exercising your muscles, your mind also requires exercise.
+It takes time to apply different ways of thinking as different problems are encountered in daily life.
+If you're interested, however, it doesn't take long to see an improvement -- days or even hours can make a noticeable difference about how you think about things.

 While the methods below are useful, they require some fundamental concepts to be accepted first: